 The most important thing to remember is that federal law trumps state law.
 When you’re in a state with legalized medical and/or recreational cannabis, you’re welcome to use cannabis in accordance with that state’s laws.
 But when you travel outside of that area (by crossing state lines), you fall under the purview of federal law, meaning cannabis is no longer allowed.
 It is a felony to cross state lines with cannabis, even if you are a medical cannabis patient.
 While traveling, patients are encouraged to:

-- Maintain a current medical cannabis certification
+- Maintain a current medical cannabis card

 - Memorize their physician’s and lawyer’s phone numbers or write them down and keep them with their current medical cannabis ID card and/or doctor’s recommendation